 In the past few versions of Android, you could access your Google account-related settings via an app icon in your app drawer, like the one used in the featured image in this article.
 From there, you could opt out of ad tracking, look at apps connected to your account, and a variety of other things.
 In Android M, these have migrated to the system settings menu.

 The "old" method was never very intuitive, so this change makes sense.
+Given that Google services are so thoroughly integrated into the system, it isn't as if these settings are out of place in the system menus.
 Read More

 After getting a sneak preview last week, it's time for Google to unleash another update to its Play Services package.
 There usually aren't very many highly visible changes in these updates, and this version is no exception.
 The APK Teardown already gave a pretty solid indication that this version will be responsible for scheduling firmware updates on Android One devices, and it contains an experimental Smart Unlock method based on Activity Recognition; but most of us probably won't see either of these for a while.
+The only change that seems to stand out is in the Google Settings app, which has been broken up into two categories: Account and Services.
 Read More

 Do not freak out.
 Yes, a big green icon has magically popped up in your app drawer; no, it isn't bad; and yes, it is pretty much useless.